 The difference in Firms Involved

 Buy-side firms are usually big institutions with massive operations.
 They are always on the lookout for excellent investment opportunities to deploy the funds they have raised from the market/investors.
 But, they usually have fewer analysts.
-Sell-side firms, on the other hand, have more number of analysts.
-Each analyst monitors a specific set of companies or industries and scout for investors or recommends their clients those firms and securities.
+Sell-side firms, on the other hand, have more analysts.
+Each analyst monitors a specific set of companies or industries and scouts for investors or recommends their clients to those firms and securities.

 Sell-side organizations usually have a hierarchical structure, including a managing director, vice president (VP), associate, and analyst.
-Buy-side organizations, on the other hand, have a leaner structure that includes a researcher and a portfolio manager.
+On the other hand, buy-side organizations have a leaner structure that includes a researcher and a portfolio manager.

 Usually, the buy-side firms have one department that looks after the fund management.
-The sell-side firms, on the other hand, have several departments (if not all) that work on similar lines.
+On the other hand, the sell-side firms have several departments (if not all) that work on similar lines.

 Analysts and Report

 The compensation on both the buy and sell-side can vary widely depending on several factors.
 These factors are job profile, experience, location, and more.
-Thus, it is difficult to compare the compensation between the two accurately.
+Thus, it isn’t easy to compare the compensation between the two accurately.

-But, in general, the pay is more for buy-side professionals because of the skill set, experience, and knowledge needed to carry the work.
-However, in both the buy and sell-side, there are significant performance bonuses.
+But, in general, the pay is more for buy-side professionals because of the skill set, experience, and knowledge needed to carry out the work.
+However, there are significant performance bonuses on both the buy and sell sides.

 Following are the roles of sell-side professionals – assist companies in raising capital, help a company carry any significant transaction, assist companies in M&A (mergers and acquisitions), do financial valuation and modeling, promote securities, offer research, and more.

-The following are the significant roles of buy-side professionals – managing funds, making an investment decision, search for investment avenues, identify and reduce risk, perform research, financial modeling, and valuation, and more.
+The following are the significant roles of buy-side professionals – managing funds, making an investment decision, searching for investment avenues, identifying and reducing risk, performing research, financial modeling, valuation, etc.

-A sell-side professional needs to have the following skills – excellent analytical and quantitative skills, willing to working long hours, multi-tasking, understanding financial concepts, ability to analyze financial statements, proficiency in excel and presentation of facts, and valuations convincingly to the prospects.
+A sell-side professional needs to have the following skills – excellent analytical and quantitative skills, willingness to work long hours, multi-tasking, understanding of financial concepts, ability to analyze financial statements, proficiency in excel and presentation of facts, and valuations convincingly to the prospects.

-A buy-side professional needs to have the following skills – understanding market movements, preparing reports, financial modeling, identify investment opportunities, keep an eye for potential risks, excel skills, and internal summary and convincing investment rationale, etc.
+A buy-side professional needs to have the following skills – understanding market movements, preparing reports, financial modeling, identifying investment opportunities, keeping an eye for potential risks, excel skills, internal summary, convincing investment rationale, etc.

 There are comparatively fewer entry-level opportunities on the buy-side.
-The job profiles are such that professionals progress to buy-side after working for a few years on the sell-side.
-Some of the major career options available under buy-side are – wealth management, portfolio management, hedge fund manager, and more.
+The job profiles are such that professionals progress to the buy-side after working for a few years on the sell-side.
+Some of the major career options available under the buy-side are – wealth management, portfolio management, hedge fund manager, etc.

-How Buy Side and Sell Side Companies Make Profit?
+How do Buy Side and Sell Side Companies Make Profit?

-Buy-side companies, like any regular investor, make a profit by buying at a low price and selling at a high price.
-Sell-side firms, on the other hand, make money through fees and commissions.
-Companies use the services of sell-side firms and professionals, and in return, pay them with fees and commission.
+Like any regular investor, buy-side companies make a profit by buying at a low price and selling at a high price.
+On the other hand, sell-side firms make money through fees and commissions.
+Companies use the services of sell-side firms and professionals and, in return, pay them with fees and commission.

-Some famous sell-side firms are Goldman Sachs, Morgan Stanley, JPMorgan Chase, Credit Suisse, Citigroup, Bank of America Merrill Lynch (BAML), and more.
-Leading buy-side firms are BlackRock, UBS, Allianz, Fidelity Investment, Berkshire, and more.
+Some famous sell-side firms are Goldman Sachs, Morgan Stanley, JPMorgan Chase, Credit Suisse, Citigroup, Bank of America Merrill Lynch (BAML), etc. Leading buy-side firms are BlackRock, UBS, Allianz, Fidelity Investment, Berkshire, etc.

 Sell-Side vs. Buy-Side – M&A Context

-In the world of M&A, the terms buy-side and sell-side have a completely different meaning.
+In the world of M&A, the terms buy-side and sell-side have a completely different meanings.
 The sell-side M&A means the professionals or investment bankers assisting the company that is the seller (selling itself).
-On the other hand, the buy-side M&A means when the investment bankers are helping the company that is the buyer (acquiring company).1–3
+On the other hand, buy-side M&A means when the investment bankers are helping the company that is the buyer (acquiring company).